Domestic violence in Ghana: Prevalence

-The problem of domestic violence is more prevalent in rural areas and the northern regions of Ghana.
+Domestic violence is more prevalent in rural areas and the northern regions of Ghana.
 According to a 2011 survey by MICS, 60 percent of Ghanaian women believe that husbands are justified in beating their wives, for a variety of reasons.
 In 2008, 38.7 percent of Ghanaian women between the ages of 15 and 49 who had ever been married had experienced physical, emotional or sexual violence by a husband or partner at some point in their lives.

-Reasons mentioned in the MICS report include: “if she goes out without telling him; if she neglects the children; if she argues with him; if she refuses sex with him; if she burns the food; if she insults him; if she refuses to give him food; if she has another partner; if she steals; or if she gossips.”
+The grounds for violence documented in the MICS report include: “if she goes out without telling him; if she neglects the children; if she argues with him; if she refuses [to have] sex with him; if she burns the food; if she insults him; if she refuses to give him food; if she has another partner; if she steals; or if she gossips.”
 Ghanaian women who are poorly educated and from poor socioeconomic backgrounds are more likely to believe domestic violence is justified.